caseylee94/School-District-Analysis/README.md

 * Scores by School Size:
 ![New_Scores_SchoolSize.png](/Resources/New_Scores_SchoolSize.png)
-  * The values for the scores by school size
+  * The values for the scores by school size remained relatively unchanged when the 9th graders scores were changed.
+This is likely because of how large the dataset is and removing one grade luckily does not have a great impact on the overall analysis of the scores by school size.

 * Scores by School Type:
   ![New_SchoolType.png](/Resources/New_SchoolType.png)
+  * The values for the scores by school type also were largely unaffected by this change in the data.

+## Summary
+In conclusion